Blackburn B-2: Background

-The B-2 was developed by Blackburn during the early 1930s as a successor for its earlier Bluebird IV trainer.
-It retained the same basic configuration, such as the side-by-side seating arrangement, present on the earlier aircraft, but principally differed in that it was redesigned with a semi-monocoque all-metal fuselage in place of the metal and fabric-covered counterpart.
-According the aviation author Audrey Jackson, the new fuselage was designed using the same principles as those used for the Blackburn Segrave touring aircraft, and possessed remarkable strength for the era, allowing it to better endure rough landings and poor handling (which was commonplace while flown by inexperienced pilots).
+The B-2 was developed by Blackburn during the early 1930s as a successor to its earlier Bluebird IV trainer.
+It retained the same basic configuration, such as the side-by-side seating arrangement, present on the earlier aircraft, but differed principally in that it was redesigned with a semi-monocoque all-metal fuselage in place of its counterpart's metal and fabric covering.
+According the aviation author Audrey Jackson, the new fuselage was designed using the same principles as those of the Blackburn Segrave touring aircraft, and possessed remarkable strength for the era, allowing it to better endure rough landings and poor handling (which were commonplace when flown by inexperienced pilots).
 The structure comprised a series of hollow frames reinforced by light stringers and diagonal steel tubes.
-The exterior surface was composed of Alclad, which was stiffened three longitudinal swagings; there was no use of welding or wire bracing at any point of the fuselage.
+The exterior surface was composed of Alclad, which was stiffened by three longitudinal swagings; there was no use of welding or wire bracing at any point in the fuselage.

-The single-bay biplane wings were of similar to those of the Bluebird IV, including its steel and duralumin structure, and could be folded for easy storage.
+The single-bay biplane wings were similar to those of the Bluebird IV, including the steel and duralumin structure, and could be folded for easy storage.
 Leading edge slots were fitted to the upper wing to improve low-speed handling, while ailerons were only present on the lower wings.
 The outer wing panels folded around the hinges of the rear spar.
 The fuel system was gravity fed from a 22-gallon aerofoil tank positioned above the fuselage on six struts.
 The tail unit was of a similar construction to the mainplanes, its span was increased in comparison to that of the Blackbird IV, and also featured a horn balanced rudder; furthermore, the elevator could be trimmed using an adjustable via spring-loading, controlled via a lever in the cockpit.

 It featured a conventional undercarriage that was fixed in place.
 The mainwheels were set wide apart and divided, being supported on telescopic legs that incorporated steel springs with oil dampers.
 On the underside of the rear fuselage, almost directly below the tail unit, was a sprung tailskid.
 The engine, of which various models could be fitted, was fixed upon a tubular steel mounting attached directly to a fireproof bulkhead; a 2.5 gallon oil tank was mounted beneath these bearers.
 Cooling air entered via the front of the fuselage, passed across the engine, and exited via fluting built into the fuselage after of the engine bay.